 The list of online security threats goes on.
 The resources on this page can help:

 - Understanding Cyber Security Threats

 Yes, the risks are real — and costly, with the damages from cyber crimes worldwide projected to cost $6 trillion by 2021 — but even the smallest businesses can take steps to stay safer online.

 A big first step in the right direction for internet security?
 Get an SSL certificate.
-SSL, which stands for Secure Sockets Layer, is a layer of security that establishes an encrypted link between a user’s web browser and a web server.
 Today, securing a website with an SSL certificate is so important that Google has begun marking sites without SSL encryption as “not secure.”

-Other ways to improve internet security include using reputable software programs that scan websites for malware and other online security threats, installing a web application firewall (WAF), making regular website backups, and using stronger passwords.
+Other ways to improve internet security include using reputable software programs that scan websites for malware and other online security threats, making regular website backups, and using stronger passwords.

 The internet security resources on this page are designed to help business owners gain the knowledge and find the tools they need for a more secure online presence.
 In the digital age, businesses can’t afford to skimp on internet security.